R&D Efforts in Cherenkov Imaging Technologies for Particle Identification in Future Experiments: Use of PID in upgraded LHC experiments:

 The TORCH aims to use planes of 1 cm thick fused silica as a source of prompt Cherenkov photons.
 It facilitates a modular design.
 Cherenkov photons travel to the periphery of the fused silica plates by total internal reflection, where they are reflected by a cylindrical mirror surface of a quartz block.
 This surface focuses the photons onto a plane of MCP-PMTs where their positions and arrival times are measured.
 The expectation is that typically 30 photons will be detected; hence, the required ToF resolution dictates the timing of single photons to a precision of around 70~ps.
-The MCP-PMTs have to withstand a high radiation environment ($\geq$5~Ccm$^{-2}$); therefore, the granularity and occupancy per pixel are subject to optimization.
-In the baseline design the TORCH are supposed to be operated with MCP-PMTs.
+The MCP-PMTs have to withstand a high radiation environment beyond the current state of the art of 30~Ccm$^{-2}$; therefore, the granularity and occupancy per pixel are subject to optimization.
+In the baseline design the TORCH is operated with MCP-PMTs.
 The current generation of MCP-PMTs are known to have limitations in lifetime (due to ion feedback) and rate capability (from strip current), although improvements have been made, for example, through the use of ALD techniques.
 Improving the lifetime and rate capability of vacuum photon detectors is one of the goals of the CERN DRD4 collaboration.
 As an alternative, SiPMs are considered for the central regions of TORCH, where the occupancies are highest.
 SiPMs, however, have the drawback of large DCR, particularly when exposed to neutron fluences of 10$^{13}$ n$_{eq}$ /cm$^2$ or more.
 In order to mitigate the DCR, it may be necessary to cool the SiPMs.
 Such a solution may adapt a common approach like the LHCb scintillating fibre detectors, where SiPMs are considered as a technology of choice.
 Currently, the FastRICH has been considered as the baseline for readout.

 In 2018, a test beam was conducted, demonstrating that a 70~ps single photon time resolution is achievable \cite{LHCb_TORCH_BT18}.
-In 2025, a full-scale prototype has been recently installed at the CERN PS beamline~\cite{LHCB_TORCH_BT25,LHCB_TORCH_BT25_Talk} and several critical aspects like mechanical design and optical gluing have been validated.
+In 2025, a full-scale prototype was recently installed at the CERN PS beamline~\cite{LHCB_TORCH_BT25_Talk} and several critical aspects, such as mechanical design and optical gluing, have been validated.